ChrisBenua/JSONDecoderEncoderBenchmarks/README.md

 `func encode(to: Encoder) throws` has the same flaw.

-There are two possible ways to tackle it:
+There are two possible ways to tackle them:

 - Change `KeyedDecodingContainer` and `KeyedEncodingContainer` type signature to avoid type generic constraints (wasn't implemented in this repository)
 - Use the same `CodingKey` in `Codable/Decodable/Encodable` conformance auto-generated code.
 For example, `String`.